ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 * Clients `ClientA1`, `ClientA2`, `ClientB1`, etc. belonging to these users
 * A room `clubhouse@a.example` where the three users interact

-As noted in {{!I-D.mimi-arch}}, the MIMI protocol only defines interactions between service providers' servers.
+As noted in {{!I-D.barnes-mimi-arch}}, the MIMI protocol only defines interactions between service providers' servers.
 Interactions between clients and servers within a service provider domain are shown here for completeness, but surrounded by `[[ double brackets ]]`.